Mikhail-Vaganov/MagneticParticles.jl/README.md

 <img src="./sw_particle_distribution.png" alt="A set of randomly oriented particles" width="350"/>

-Let us present animation of a set of the Stoner-Wohlfarth particles with different anisotropy angle:
+Here is a pretty animation of a set of the Stoner-Wohlfarth particles with different anisotropy angle:

 <img src="./anim_sw_particles.gif" alt="Different SwParticles" width="350"/>